 A typical Paris Metro trip might include the following:

-- lots of stairs – up and down – there were 112 stairs near one of my Air BnB’s (such GREAT exercise!)
+- lots of stairs – up and down – Sometimes there are over 100 stairs to climb.
 The stop with the most stairs is Abbesses, the deepest Metro station in Paris.

 - buskers in the stations and the train cars